rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 This simple method works fine but is not good enough.
 Let's refactor it.

 ## Good code should be small and simple
 What is good code?
-This question might be hard to answer, but I would say **good code should be small and simple.** In this article, let's focus on reducing the number of parameters.
+This question might be hard to answer, but I would say **good code should be small and simple**.
+In this article, I'll focus on making the code **smaller**, by reducing the amount of parameters.

 Generally speaking, _**one** parameter is better than **two**_ and _**no** parameter is better than **one**._ The problem with parameters is that it takes time to read and understand them, and time is always expensive.